-- Based on consideration of input received from 14 community groups, ICANN org updated the Draft Consensus Policy Language to reflect its analysis of Public Comments (see redline version circulated to the IRT on 4 May 2023).
-ICANN org also provided responses to public comments (28 April 2023), which discussed some of the GAC input: - Regarding the timeline for response to Urgent Requests ICANN's Implementation Project Team (IPT) "believes that the 24-hour response time accurately reflects the intent of the EPDP policy recommendations" (see p.44 of Addendum and section 10.6 of updated consensus policy), but did not extend the definition of urgent requests to include "imminent or ongoing cybersecurity incidents" - Regarding the collection and publication of reseller data, "the IPT believes that making any recommended changes is beyond the scope of the policy as it would create additional changes that are not required by the EPDP Phase 1 recommendations." - Regarding the policy's impact on Thick WHOIS,: "The IPT, in consultation with the Implementation Review Team, concluded that ICANN org could enforce a transfer requirement only if the relevant contracted parties agree that a legal basis exists for the transfer and a data protection agreement is in place" - Regarding the Phase 1/Phase 2A policy gap, ICANN org reached out to the GAC Small Group on WHOIS/EPDP with a memo (5 May 2023) which clarified that: - The functionality of distinguishing between legal and natural persons is beyond the scope of the EPDP Phase 1 IRT - During the EPDP Phase 2A deliberations, the EPDP Phase 2A Working Group made a policy decision not to mandate the contracted parties to change their practices with regard to data of legal and natural persons - Following further discussions of the timeline for response to Urgent Requests with the Implementation Review Team (July-August 2023), and despite the disagreement of the GAC's representatives in the IRT on this matter, ICANN org planned to publish the proposed Final Registration Data Consensus Policy on 31 August 2023 with a time frame for response to Urgent request "without undue delay, generally within 24 hours" allowing 2 extensions for a total response time of up to 3 business days. - In a GAC Chair letter to the ICANN Board (23 August 2023), the GAC expressed its public policy concern with the proposal, and requested the ICANN Board "carefully review the proposed implementation of this particular issue and consider next steps that would achieve an outcome that better meets the public safety considerations posed by urgent requests".
-The GAC also:
+- In the latest GAC Comments (21 November 2022), the GAC expressed public policy concerns with the proposed Draft Registration Data Consensus Policy for gTLD including: definition and proposed timelines to respond to urgent requests; collection and publication of reseller data; collection/publication of registration information related to legal entities; need for clear standards around implementation and enforcement; and implementation of a partial system resulting in a policy gap.
+The GAC recalled these concerns in the Cancún Communiqué (20 March 2023) - Based on consideration of input received from 14 community groups, ICANN org updated the Draft Consensus Policy Language to reflect its analysis of Public Comments (see redline version circulated to the IRT on 4 May 2023).
+ICANN org also provided responses to public comments (28 April 2023), which discussed some of the GAC input: - Regarding the timeline for response to Urgent Requests ICANN's Implementation Project Team (IPT) "believes that the 24-hour response time accurately reflects the intent of the EPDP policy recommendations" (see p.44 of Addendum and section 10.6 of updated consensus policy), but did not extend the definition of urgent requests to include "imminent or ongoing cybersecurity incidents" - Regarding the collection and publication of reseller data, "the IPT believes that making any recommended changes is beyond the scope of the policy as it would create additional changes that are not required by the EPDP Phase 1 recommendations." - Regarding the policy's impact on Thick WHOIS,: "The IPT, in consultation with the Implementation Review Team, concluded that ICANN org could enforce a transfer requirement only if the relevant contracted parties agree that a legal basis exists for the transfer and a data protection agreement is in place" - Regarding the Phase 1/Phase 2A policy gap, ICANN org reached out to the GAC Small Group on WHOIS/EPDP with a memo (5 May 2023) which clarified that: - The functionality of distinguishing between legal and natural persons is beyond the scope of the EPDP Phase 1 IRT - During the EPDP Phase 2A deliberations, the EPDP Phase 2A Working Group made a policy decision not to mandate the contracted parties to change their practices with regard to data of legal and natural persons - In the GAC Hamburg Communiqué (30 October 2023), the GAC expressed support for the "Board to separate the topic of Urgent Requests from the publication of the overarching Registration Data Consensus Policy for gTLDs" - On 21 February 2024, ICANN published the Registration Data Policy, an ICANN Consensus Policy that describes requirements for Processing Registration Data for each ICANN-accredited Registrar and gTLD Registry Operator.
+Its effective date is 21 August 2025.
+In the meantime, the Interim Registration Data Policy for gTLD (20 May 2019) will remain in effect until 20 August 2025.
+During the period of 21 August 2024 through 20

-10 See Issues of Importance to the GAC, Section IV.3 pp.7-8 in the Cancún Communiqué (20 March 2023)
+&lt;sup>19 See Issues of Importance to the GAC, Section IV.3 pp.7-8 in the Cancún Communiqué (20 March 2023)